iterative/dvc.org/public/static/docs/command-reference/status.md

   Applies whether or not `--cloud` is specified.

 - `-c`, `--cloud` - enables comparison against a remote.
 (See `dvc remote`.).
-If no `--remote` option has been given, DVC will compare against the default remote (specified in the `core.remote` config option).
-Otherwise the comparison will be against the remote specified in the `--remote` option.
+If no `--remote` option is provided, DVC will compare against the default remote (specified in the `core.remote` config option).

 - `-r REMOTE`, `--remote REMOTE` - specifies which remote storage (see `dvc remote list`) to compare against.
 The argument, `REMOTE`, is a remote